 Conclusion and Recommendations

-This study comprehensively examines the use of machine learning (ML) and explainable artificial intelligence (XAI) techniques to enhance network security.
-It provides a detailed analysis of Intrusion Detection Systems (IDS) methods available in the literature and their applicability to network environments.
-Experiments were conducted on UNSW-NB15, NSL-KDD, CICIDS2017, CIRA-CIC-DoHBrw2020, and CICIoT2023 datasets using Logistic Regression, k-Nearest Neighbors (kNN), Support Vector Machine (SVM), Decision Tree, Random Forest, Gradient Boosting, Gaussian Naïve Bayes, XGBoost, and Multilayer Perceptron (MLP) algorithms.
+This study comprehensively examines the use of ML and explainable artificial intelligence (XAI) techniques to enhance network security.
+It provides a detailed analysis of IDSmethods available in the literature and their applicability to network environments.
+Experiments were conducted on UNSW-NB15, NSL-KDD, CICIDS2017, CIRA-CIC-DoHBrw2020, and CICIoT2023 datasets using Logistic Regression, KNN, SVM, Decision Tree, Random Forest, Gradient Boosting, Gaussian Naïve Bayes, XGBoost, and MLP algorithms.
 The models were evaluated using accuracy, recall, precision, and F1-score as performance metrics.
-The results indicate that Decision Tree, Random Forest, Gradient Boosting, and kNN algorithms achieved high accuracy and reliability.
+The results indicate that Decision Tree, Random Forest, Gradient Boosting, and KNN algorithms achieved high accuracy and reliability.
 The application of XAI techniques, specifically LIME and SHAP, provided insights into the decision-making mechanisms of the models, helping to identify the most influential features in attack detection.
 This study contributes to the literature by demonstrating the effectiveness of ML and XAI techniques in detecting network vulnerabilities.
 Moreover, the use of XAI ensures that IDS systems become more transparent and interpretable.
 Future research in this domain should focus on expanding datasets and exploring more advanced solutions to enhance cybersecurity.
 Ultimately, this study highlights that ML techniques, combined with XAI methods, can be effectively utilized for security vulnerability detection.
 This approach enhances the transparency and reliability of security systems, serving as a foundation for future research and applications.
-Future research directions include the integration of Deep Learning (DL) techniques and their application to larger-scale datasets.
-Advanced DL models such as Deep Neural Networks (DNN), Recurrent Neural Networks (RNN), and Convolutional Neural Networks (CNN) could be explored to evaluate their impact on IDS performance.
+Future research directions include the integration of DL techniques and their application to larger-scale datasets.
+Advanced DL models such as Deep Neural Networks (DNN), RNNs, and CNN could be explored to evaluate their impact on IDS performance.
 These models have the potential to detect more complex and stealthy attack types, further advancing the field of cybersecurity.

-This study systematically explores the application of Machine Learning (ML) and Explainable Artificial Intelligence (XAI) techniques in Intrusion Detection Systems (IDS) to enhance network security.
+This study systematically explores the application of ML and XAI techniques in IDS to enhance network security.
 A comprehensive literature review was conducted, followed by experimental evaluations using UNSW-NB15, NSL-KDD, CICIDS2017, CIRA-CIC-DoHBrw2020, and CICIoT2023 datasets.
-Multiple ML algorithms, including Logistic Regression, k-Nearest Neighbors (kNN), Support Vector Machine (SVM), Decision Tree, Random Forest, Gradient Boosting, Gaussian Naïve Bayes, XGBoost, and Multilayer Perceptron (MLP), were tested and analyzed using accuracy, recall, precision, and F1-score.
-The findings indicate that Decision Tree, Random Forest, Gradient Boosting, and kNN models achieved high accuracy and reliability.
+Multiple ML algorithms, including Logistic Regression, KNN, SVM, Decision Tree, Random Forest, Gradient Boosting, Gaussian Naïve Bayes, XGBoost, and MLP were tested and analyzed using accuracy, recall, precision, and F1-score.
+The findings indicate that DT, RF, GB, and KNN models achieved high accuracy and reliability.
 The integration of XAI methods, specifically LIME and SHAP, provided critical insights into the decision-making mechanisms of IDS models, improving transparency and interpretability.
 These techniques facilitated the identification of key features influencing attack detection, contributing to the development of more trustworthy and effective cybersecurity solutions.

 This study underscores the effectiveness of ML and XAI in detecting network vulnerabilities and highlights their role in improving IDS transparency.
 Future research should focus on expanding datasets and exploring more advanced techniques to further enhance cybersecurity measures.
-In particular, Deep Learning (DL) models, including Deep Neural Networks (DNN), Recurrent Neural Networks (RNN), and Convolutional Neural Networks (CNN), provide promising opportunities for detecting more advanced and hard-to-detect cyber threats.
+In particular, DL models, including DNN, RNN, and CNN provide promising opportunities for detecting more advanced and hard-to-detect cyber threats.
 Investigating these models on large-scale datasets will provide deeper insights into improving IDS performance, reinforcing network security in increasingly complex digital environments.
 This research serves as a foundation for future advancements in AI-driven cybersecurity, emphasizing the importance of explainability, model reliability, and adaptability in modern IDS frameworks.

 Declaration